Talisman3d/HelicopterUnity/Assets/ReadMeActual.txt

 - In Scripts/ControllerInputHandling/PlayerInputController add an else if for your controller type.

 []Weapons:
 I plan to do some abstracting so that there is a primary and secondary weapon, and logic to handle whichever weapon type and behavior is slotted into these.
-For now, it's hard locked to a gun and rocket.
+For now, WeaponController just houses all weapon behavior and prefabs, and then player or friendly controller above can call these functions based on behavior or inputs